cgore/geojson-schema/README.md

 ## License

-Copyright (C) 2014 The Climate Corporation.
+Copyright © 2014-2015 The Climate Corporation.
 Distributed under the Apache License, Version 2.0.
 You may not use this library except in compliance with the License.
 You may obtain a copy of the License at

 http://www.apache.org/licenses/LICENSE-2.0